Jean28518/linux-guides/jitsi-docker/readme.md

 docker-compose up -d # Do not use sudo here or execute the mkdir command also with sudo.

 sudo ufw allow 10000/udp

+# Make sure your revers proxy supports websockets (in nginx proxy manager you have to enable this at the entry)
 ```

 ## Caddy configuration